We're obsessed about making developing apps easier. We provide visibility, right on your desktop, helping you solve issues faster.

 guarantee that it has no negative impact on your app’s performance.

-On average, Crashlytics adds only 45kb - or the size of a single image - to the weight of your application.
+On average, Crashlytics adds less than the size of a single image to the weight of your application.

 We don't require linking against any additional frameworks or libraries.